 - Minority protection litigation for shareholders of Impulse Hospitals LTD

-- Advising Estetica Group, Poland in recovery debt arising from payment made for purchase of garment in Chattogram through initiating bankruptcy suite against an insolvent company.
+- Advising Estetica Group, Poland in recovery debt arising from the payment made for the purchase of garment in Chattogram through initiating bankruptcy suite against an insolvent company.

-- Amendment of object clause for Appollo Ispat Complex Limited, Ronson Ltd. and Panmark Ltd., Samorita Hospital Ltd. and many other companies.
+- Amendment of object clause for Appollo Ispat Complex Limited, Ronson Ltd. and Panmark Ltd., Samorita Hospital Ltd. and few other companies.

 The Chambers has provided legal support and also conducted due diligence for a number of companies, e.g. garment and textiles related business, as to possible merger and amalgamation within same group.
 All the assets of the merged company transfers it’s assets to the merging company allowing significant reduction in expenses e.g. from tax, customs and VAT related expenditures, etc. Scheme of amalgamation is required to be filed before the court along with special resolution.